-What factors do you need to pay attention to when choosing a box spring?
+What factors do you need to consider when choosing the right box spring?
 There are some determining factors you need to bear in mind:

 - Box springs included